hchiam/please/README.md

 Requires Python: https://www.python.org/downloads

+No Python?
+No speech recognition software?
+Type code in your browser: https://trinket.io/python3/6589f45d9e (go to the text.txt tab to type in it).

 # Why?

 What if you could easily write code just by talking with speech recognition software?
 What if code could be *more* like English sentences?
 How might you combine these two things (easy-to-parse and easy-to-say code)?